rogerwng/flying-unicorn/README.md

-# Drone Flight Software for my custom autonomous drone project
+# Drone Flight Software for a Custom Autonomous Drone
 A very much in-progress project.

 Avionics stack: